Gentle (character): Divided We Stand

-Just three days after the events of Messiah Complex, Nezhno decided to head back to his homeland, Wakanda.
-He was relieved to be free of the pestering of his former classmates, saying that they "nearly destroyed [him] with their insanity".
-During his return however, he found himself ostracized not only by his fellow Wakandans, but also by his own mother - due to the facts that his biological father was Russian, and therefore he is only seen as an outsider to his people.
-He then reflects that the only people who accepted him were the New X-Men, and he regrets having pushed them away.
+Days after the events of "Messiah Complex", Nezhno returns to Wakanda.
+He is relieved to be free of the pestering of his former classmates, saying that they "nearly destroyed [him] with their insanity".
+During his return, he is ostracized by his fellow Wakandans, including his mother.
+His father was Russian, and therefore he is seen as an outsider.
+Nezhno reflects that the only people who accepted him were the New X-Men, and he regrets having pushed them away.

 Worlds Apart

-Nezhno kills a Wakandan priest and is then placed in jail; however, Storm doesn't believe he is responsible until she is shown security footage of the act taking place.
-Ororo notices Nezhno acting out of character when he winks at the camera.
-She asks him to wink for her but he doesn't know what it is so Ororo has him freed declaring him innocent.
-Later the Black Panther orders his execution and winks at Ororo.
-It is revealed Shadow King is the one framing Nezhno.
+Nezhno kills a Wakandan priest and is then placed in jail; however, Storm does not believe he is responsible until she is shown security footage.
+Storm notices Nezhno acting out of character when he winks at the camera.
+She asks him to wink for her, but he does not know how to do so.
+Storm has Nezhno freed, declaring him innocent.
+Later the Black Panther orders his execution and winks at Storm.
+It is revealed Shadow King has possessed Nezhno and framed him.
+After the Shadow King is defeated, Nezhno returns to the United States.

 Manifest Destiny and Utopia

-Neznho moves to San Francisco along with the rest of the X-Men.

-After Norman Osborn declares martial law on San Francisco and the X-Men fight the Dark Avengers, Cyclops moves the mutants to an artificial island off the coast of San Francisco named Utopia.
-Later, Nezhno is seen sharing is power with Rogue along with other students in order to fend off an attack on Utopia by Predators X. Nezhno is also seen in the aftermath of the Age of X crossover comforting Pixie, after reality is restored in Utopia.
+After Norman Osborn declares martial law on San Francisco and the X-Men fight the Dark Avengers, Cyclops moves the mutants to Utopia, an artificial island off the coast of San Francisco.
+After a rogue Sentinel attacks Utopia, Gentle sides with Wolverine and moves to Westchester to enroll in the newly established Jean Grey School.

-Jean Grey School

-When a rogue sentinel attacks the island nation of Utopia in the X-Men: Schism storyline, Nezhno, Generation Hope and other students join the fight.
-Soon after, he chooses Wolverine's side and departs back to Westchester, to enroll in the newly created Jean Grey School.
-During this time, he was also mentally controlled by Quentin Quire (Kid Omega).

 X-Men: Red Team

-Some time later, after Jean Grey is resurrected, he joins her newly created Red Team, along with Storm, Namor, and new character Trinary.
+After Jean Grey is resurrected, Gentle joins her newly created Red Team, along with Storm, Namor, and Trinary.

-Dawn of X

-He also cameos with other mutants (Frenzy, Storm, Bling!, and Prodigy) in T'Challa's line of defense of Wakanda against an invasion.

-During the arc The Long Shadow, Black Panther (T'Challa) visits a terraformed planet Mars to talk to his ex-wife Storm.
-A secret meeting between T'Challa and Gentle reveals that Nezhno had been part of a Wakandan sleeper agent program.
+During the arc The Long Shadow, Black Panther visits a terraformed Mars to talk to his ex-wife Storm.
+A secret meeting between T'Challa and Gentle reveals that Gentle had been part of a Wakandan sleeper agent program.